 LGIU and Vuelio elections update – 7 April

-The purpose of this briefing is to provide a monthly update on the progress of each piece of legislation through the Houses of Parliament that is of relevance to local authorities in England and Wales.
+The purpose of this briefing is to provide a regular update on the progress of each piece of legislation through the Houses of Parliament that is of relevance to local authorities in England and Wales.